MBCProject/mbc-markdown/execution/install-prog.md

 Install Additional Program
 ==========================
 Installs another, different program on the system.
-The additional program can be any secondary module; examples include backdoors, malicious drivers, and OS X Apps.
+The additional program can be any secondary module; examples include backdoors, malicious drivers, kernel modules, and OS X Apps.
 Malware that installs another component is called a "dropper."

 Methods
 -------